Functions |

 Mickleover Golf Club

-Cost £22
+Cost £32

-Booking form in the October Newsletter
+Booking form in the December Newsletter, or Contact us

 The premier event of the year, the Burns Anniversary Dinner (or Burns Supper) is held on the Saturday evening closest to the anniversary of the Bard's birth (25th January); (we may need to vary the date for 2021 due to venue availability).
 While a very formal event, the evening, as Burns himself would have wished, is full of amusing speeches, "sangs and clatter".